-The purchaser of Davilak was Charles's brother, Henry, the original investor in Fremantle land, and for some years Charles's descendents lived on the property sporadically.
-A son by one of his first wives, Lucius Alexander, had followed Charles to Fremantle in 1857, and married a local girl, Florence Bickley, in 1869, and Henry left the house to Lucius after his death in 1871.
-In 1875 Florence gave birth to a daughter, Olivia Davilia, at Davilak.
+Charles' brother, Henry, the original investor in Fremantle land, purchased Davilak from Matilda for £400.
+A son by one of Charles' first wives, Lucius Alexander, had followed Charles to Fremantle in 1857, and married a local woman, Florence Bickley, in 1869.
+Henry left Davilak to Lucius after his death in 1871.
+By 1875 Florence gave birth to a daughter, Olivia Davilia, at Davilak.
 In 1876, Lucius, Florence and the children went to England so Azelia and Alfred could have treatment for polio, and the estate, including the house, was once again offered for lease.

 Lucius Manning’s death, 1888

 Lucius Alexander died in 1888 at the young age of 45, leaving the estate in trust to his wife Florence, and their children who ranged in age from 18 (Alfred) to 2 years old (Xanthorina).
-Alfred went on to run his father’s businesses and took over the house at Davilak, while his mother continued to live on the property in one of the cottages.
+Alfred went on to run his father’s businesses and took over the house at Davilak, while his mother continued to live on the property.

 In 1891 Alfred put the whole estate up for lease, and advertisements ran in the newspapers for over four months.

 By this time the estate was over 700 acres including the house, stables, farm buildings, servant’s lodge, paddocks, vineyards, lime kilns, a well and windmill to pump water to the house, and a private road.